50 of the Unhealthiest Foods at the Supermarket

 Canned spaghetti and meatballs

 Varbanova underscores that the worst part about canned spaghetti and meatballs is that they directly target parents and their kids with their packaging.
 “The colors are fun and it has a bright green label saying ‘healthy kids entree,’ but there is nothing healthy about this concoction.
 The ingredients for a simple spaghetti and meatballs dish contains almost 40 ingredients, making it more of a science project than a meal.
 Ingredients to be wary of: mechanically separated chicken (aka pink slime), high fructose corn syrup, dextrose, and enzyme modified butter.”
-These are the 13 worst foods for your heart.
+Processed meats are one of the 13 worst foods for your heart.

 “Low carb bars would appear to be a perfect snack full of fiber and protein,” says Varbanova.
 “But if you take a closer look at the ingredient lists, you will notice that some contain erythritol, a sugar alcohol that has been linked to stomach pains, diarrhea, and headaches, especially in people who have IBS.
 Plus, the corn fiber in these bars is most likely GMO.”
 For an alternative check out No Cow Bars, which pack in high quality, non-dairy protein and fiber while being low sugar.